em-vikrant/formgenerator/README.md

 # FORM GENERATOR

 A C++ Library to create forms that uses SFML.
+It's an experimental project using which an interactive UI for the forms can be made quickly and easily.

 ## DEVELOPMENT STATE